Syntax-hue/nestjs-boilerplate/README.md

 ## Roles

+You can see all of the existing roles and add new roles in the runtime.

-The roles are stored in the database in the following format
+The roles are stored in the database in the following format:

 ```
 let grantList = [